jeremyrajan/blog.jeremyrajan.github.io/_posts/2016-09-20-electronjs.md

 - [ ] Live reload using electron connect.

 Let me know, what you guys think!

-I will posting updates here, whenever new changes are released.
+I will be posting updates here, whenever new changes are released.

 [1]: http://nwjs.io/